-Elana has worked as a full-time EF coach and Organizational Tutor in NYC since 2010, providing support for students and young professionals with a variety of emotional, academic, and cognitive challenges; she specializes in working with young adults in transitional periods of life.
-Holding her MA in TESOL and her BA in English Literature.
+Elana has worked as a full-time EF coach and Organizational Tutor in New York City since 2010, providing support for students and young professionals with a variety of emotional, academic, and cognitive challenges; she specializes in working with young adults in transitional periods of life.
+She holds an MA in TESOL and a BA in English Literature.
 Furthermore, she has studied visual art extensively and is a certified Holistic Health Counselor.

-Elana has worked with Anna Levy-Warren while coaching and motivating students with complex learning profiles to develop strategies to succeed academically and beyond.
-She currently supervises tutors working with students in grades 4-8 and works in tandem with her clients to develop individual strategies that make academic and life goals attainable and that serve to increase self-confidence, independence and motivation as well as build on a student’s strengths and gifts while promoting enthusiasm and inspiration.
+Elana coaches and motivates students with complex learning profiles to develop strategies to succeed academically and beyond.
+She works in tandem with her clients to develop individual strategies that make academic and life goals attainable and that serve to increase self-confidence, independence, and motivation, building on a student’s strengths and gifts while promoting enthusiasm and inspiration.
+She currently supervises tutors working with students in grades 4-8.

-Originally from Los Angeles, Ruth moved to New York City where she received a degree in theatre and history from New York University, followed by a Masters degree from the City College of New York.
-Ruth received her PhD in clinical psychology at Columbia University.
+Originally from Los Angeles, Ruth received a degree in theatre and history from New York University, followed by an MA from the City College of New York.
+Ruth received her Ph.D. in clinical psychology at Columbia University.
 Based in San Francisco, Ruth focuses her work on the intersection of cognition and depression.

 Ruth has worked as an Organizational Tutor since 2015, basing individual learning approaches on the unique cognitive strengths of each student, while maintaining strong rapport and building a scaffold for autonomy and mastery.
 She approaches the supervision of tutors similarly, with creative problem-solving and evidence-based techniques for success.

-Originally from the Boston area, Dr. Sarah Alden attended Wesleyan University, where she received her B.A. and M.A. in psychology.
+Originally from the Boston area, Sarah Alden attended Wesleyan University, where she received her BA and MA in psychology.
 She then spent several years working in the fields of education and clinical research in New York City before completing a doctorate in Clinical Psychology from Rutgers University Graduate School in Applied and Professional Psychology, where she received the Cyril Franks Award for her dissertation research relating to gender and sexuality.

-Dr. Alden has worked as an EF coach and Organizational Tutor since 2007 focusing on teens, young adults and adults who struggle with executive function deficits, procrastination/avoidance, perfectionism, and other challenges.
+Sarah has worked as an EF coach and Organizational Tutor since 2007 focusing on teens, young adults and adults who struggle with executive function deficits, procrastination/avoidance, perfectionism, and other challenges.
 She also works with caregivers, coaching them in optimal ways to deal with challenges related to children and spouses who have these difficulties.
-Dr. Alden specializes in working with people who know what they “should do” but often find themselves not doing it and subsequently feeling guilty, anxious and sometimes fraudulent.
+Sarah specializes in working with people who know what they “should do” but often find themselves not doing it and subsequently feeling guilty, anxious, and sometimes fraudulent.

 Jamie Weiner, MA

-With a background in arts education and a Master's in Mental Health Counseling, Jamie excels at bringing her creativity to her work as an executive functioning tutor and consultant.
+With a background in arts education and an MA in Mental Health Counseling, Jamie excels at bringing her creativity to her work as an executive functioning tutor and consultant.
 Jamie spent the first portion of her post-graduate work as a staff therapist for Brooklyn College's research lab out of Mt.
 Sinai Hospital.
-Jamie later worked with Anna Levy-Warren, shaping a practice aimed at strengthening executive functioning and fostering academic growth in the context of students who are struggling with a complex combination of social and academic challenges.
+Later, working with Anna Levy-Warren, Jamie shaped a practice aimed at strengthening executive functioning and fostering academic growth for students who are struggling with a complex combination of social and academic challenges.

 Jamie specializes in tailoring unique in-home and at-school behavioral modification systems to the specific needs of each student, while supporting the family and educators in their implementation.
 As a supervisor, Jamie supports tutors in working collaboratively with caregivers, educators, and mental health professionals to cultivate strategies that will help students make sustainable change in their home and academic lives.

-Bari (Scheckner) Hillman, PhD attended the University of Pennsylvania, where she majored in Biological Basis of Behavior, and then went on to receive her PhD in Clinical Psychology (Health Emphasis) from Ferkauf Graduate School of Psychology, Yeshiva University.
+Bari (Scheckner) Hillman attended the University of Pennsylvania, where she majored in Biological Basis of Behavior, and then went on to receive her Ph.D. in Clinical Psychology (Health Emphasis) from Ferkauf Graduate School of Psychology, Yeshiva University.
 She has worked for Organizational Tutors since 2016.

 As an Organizational Tutor, Bari tailors interventions to maximize clients’ progress, awareness of barriers, and sense of self-efficacy.
 Her strength-based approach highlights students' intrinsic motivations to foster rapport, confidence, independence, and increased understanding of the learning process.
 Similarly, Bari’s approach to supervision utilizes a problem-solving and team-based approach that supports tutors in working effectively with families, schools, and other supports and maximizes students’ success.